Standard Model Baryon Number Violation at Zero Temperature from Higgs Bubble Collisions

-{\bf Estimate for the baryon asymmetry -- } In a thermal environment, the baryon number density $n_b$ obeys a Boltzmann equation that combines the rate of $B$ violation $\Gamma$, the effect of CP violation in producing a net asymmetry $\mu$, and washout terms $\mathcal{A}$: $ \frac{\partial}{\partial t} n_b(x,t) = \Gamma \left( \xi - \mathcal{A} \, n_b \right), $ where $\xi \equiv \mu/T$ is the effective chemical potential for the baryons. $\Gamma$ and $\mu$ are in general space-time dependent, while we will neglect $\mathcal{A}$ for simplicity.
+{\bf Estimate for the baryon asymmetry -- } This letter computes a universal effect of the EW theory, which can have implications for a large range of Standard-Model extensions.
+In contrast, a baryon asymmetry calculation requires the introduction of CP-violating interactions and a model-dependent analysis.
+We can nevertheless argue how this new effect could lead to the correct baryon asymmetry.
+In a thermal environment, the baryon number density $n_b$ obeys a Boltzmann equation that combines the rate of $B$ violation $\Gamma$, the effect of CP violation in producing a net asymmetry $\mu$, and washout terms $\mathcal{A}$: $ \frac{\partial}{\partial t} n_b(x,t) = \Gamma \left( \xi - \mathcal{A} \, n_b \right), $ where $\xi \equiv \mu/T$ is the effective chemical potential for the baryons. $\Gamma$ and $\mu$ are in general space-time dependent, while we will neglect $\mathcal{A}$ for simplicity.
 In standard electroweak baryogenesis (EWBG) for instance, the chemical potential is non-zero only in the vicinity of the expanding bubble, while sphalerons are active only in the symmetric phase ahead of the wall, $\Gamma = \Gamma_{\rm th}$.
 On the other hand, the scenario of cold baryogenesis introduced in Ref.\,\cite{Garcia-Bellido:1999xos} does not rely on a first-order PT for driving the system out of equilibrium, but rather on the tachyonic instability at the top of the SM Higgs potential.
 This dynamics can be considered homogeneous in space, at least over scales that are much larger than the typical size of the SM textures\,\cite{Garcia-Bellido:2003wva}.
 The baryon asymmetry can be estimated by referring to a volume-averaged sphaleron rate and chemical potential.
 The former is extracted from numerical simulations via the diffusion of the CS number, Eq.\,\eqref{eq:csrate_equ}.
-CP violation is usually introduced via the following dimension-six operator\,\cite{Garcia-Bellido:1999xos,Garcia-Bellido:2003wva,Tranberg:2006ip} (see however \,\cite{Tranberg:2009de} and \,\cite{Servant:2014bla} for other choices), $\mathcal{O} = \frac{g^2}{32\pi^2\Lambda^2}\phi^\dagger \phi \, W_{\mu\nu}^aW^{\mu\nu \,a}$, where $\Lambda$ corresponds to the new physics scale at which $\mathcal{O}$ is generated.
+CP violation is usually introduced via the following dimension-six operator\,\cite{Garcia-Bellido:1999xos,Garcia-Bellido:2003wva,Tranberg:2006ip} (see however \,\cite{Tranberg:2009de} and \,\cite{Servant:2014bla} for other choices), $\mathcal{O} = \frac{g^2}{32\pi^2\Lambda^2}\phi^\dagger \phi \, W_{\mu\nu}^a\tilde{W}^{\mu\nu \,a}$, where $\Lambda$ corresponds to the new physics scale at which $\mathcal{O}$ is generated.
 Current bounds on $\Lambda$ are dominated by those from the electron electric dipole moment, see e.g.~\cite{Cirigliano:2019vfc}, and lead to $\Lambda \gtrsim6$\,TeV. $\mathcal{O}$ generates an effective chemical potential $\mu = N_F^{-1} \frac{1}{\Lambda^2} \frac{d}{dt} \langle \phi^\dagger \phi \rangle$, as can be seen by integrating by parts $\int d^4 x \,\mathcal{O}$ and taking volume averages, $\langle \dots \rangle$, see e.g.\,\cite{Dine:1991ck,Garcia-Bellido:1999xos}.